behu-kea/first-semester-java/lessons/week-02/5-friday.md

 In total that is 2.556634 coins in total!
 ```

-This line: `B is such a great first character in your name!` should take the first character from the firstname.
+This line: `Here is a random character in your fullname: g` should take a random character in the fullname and show it.
+This will require some googling since you have not learned this!!
+Think about what you can Google

 This line `In total that is 2.556634 coins in total!` should add all the cryptocoins together (even though that does not really make any sense 😂)